 What Is Digital Marketing?

-In short, digital marketing is all about generating traffic to your website, where you can convert them into your loyal customers.
-There are two ways to obtain traffic, the first one is through paid traffic, and the second one is through organic traffic.
+In short, digital marketing is all about generating traffic to your website, where you can convert them into loyal customers.
+There are two ways to obtain traffic, the first is through paid traffic, and the second is through organic traffic.
 If you prefer not to spend a penny on your digital marketing campaign, organic traffic is the way to go.

 - Choose your niche.

 - Build your backlinks.

 Besides SEO, organic traffic can also be earned through social media and email marketing.

 Recently, Milkwhale created an infographic about 52 Digital Marketing Facts to help business owners and marketers increase their traffic and more importantly, sales.
 The infographic is divided into 4 parts.
 We’ll take a closer look at those parts here:

 In this part, you’ll get more than a dozen facts regarding internet marketing as a whole.
 This will help you understand what factors you should consider to effectively attract traffic when using internet marketing.
 Some of the facts here will reveal: